 Transforming pytest from a generic test runner into a domain-specific testing framework requires a deep understanding of its extension architecture.
+The recurring failure mode for home-grown extensions is silent breakage: a conftest.py hook copied between repositories drifts out of sync, an unordered hookimpl clobbers another plugin's collection changes, or an assertion helper imports before register_assert_rewrite runs and ships unreadable failure messages.
 By leveraging pluggy hooks, entry point discovery, and AST-based assertion rewriting, engineering teams can build reusable, production-grade plugins that standardize test behavior across monorepos and open-source ecosystems.
-This guide details the architectural patterns, lifecycle mechanics, and distribution strategies required for robust pytest plugin development.
+This guide details the architectural patterns, lifecycle mechanics, and distribution strategies required for robust pytest plugin development, building on the foundations in Advanced Pytest Architecture & Configuration.

 Understanding Pytest's Plugin Architecture